MicroMedIAn/PathAIA/README.md

 ## License

-Please observe the GNU 3.0 license that is listed in this repository.
+Please observe the GNU GPL 3.0 license that is listed in this repository.

 ## BibTeX
 If you want to cite the framework feel free to use this.